-The media roll adapters may wear out if they are changed too frequently.
+The media roll adapters may wear out if changed too frequently.
 If possible, try to minimize the number of times you change them.

-1. Place one screw in the top adapter mounting hole on the roll holder.

-2. Start turning the screws clockwise using the Torx wrench until the tip of the screw just protrudes through the inside of the roll holder.
+- 1. Place one screw in the top adapter mounting hole on the roll holder. - 2.
+Turn the screw clockwise with a Torx wrench until the tip of the screw just protrudes through the inside of the roll holder.